CIRES-Geomagnetism/wmmhr/README.md

 **setup_time(year**=None, **month**=None, **day**=None, **dyear** = None)

+User can set up the time either by providing year, month, day or decimal year.
-If users don't call or assign any value to setup_time(), the current time will be used to compute the model.
+If users don't call or assign any value to `setup_time()`, the current time will be used to compute the model.

-Either by providing year, month, day or decimal year.
+For example,
 ```python
 from wmmhr import wmmhr_calc
 model = wmmhr_calc()